 prod provider to decouple the prod environment from all other environments.

-Adding the providers to the organization alone will not be sufficient, you must also link that account with the service.
+Adding the providers to the organization alone will not be sufficient, you must also link that provider with the service.

 If your service is deployed to the same account for each stage and region, then you do not need to configure providers per instance.
 However, if you have multiple providers, like one for each stages or regions, then you can add a provider to each instance.

-To add a provider to an instance navigate to the instance details page for that service instance.
-Navigate to the providers tab.
-From the add providers dropdown you can add any provider from the organization into the instance.
+To add a provider to an instance, navigate to the instance details page for that service instance, go to the providers tab, from the add providers dropdown you can add any provider from the organization into the instance.

 If you are deploying a traditional Serverless Framework app, an instance of the service is created for that stage and region.
 If you are using a Component-based service, then an instance is created for each stage of the service.